k8thekat/GatekeeperV2/COMMANDS.md

 - `/bot utils channelid (channel)` - Returns the Channel ID for the selected Discord Channel
 - `/bot utils userid (user)` - Returns the User ID for the selected Discord User.
 - `/bot utils uuid (mc_ign)` - This will convert a Minecraft IGN to a UUID if it exists.
-- `/bot utils clear (channel, amountm, all)` - Delete(s) the Specified amount of Messages Sent by the Bot.
+- `/bot utils clear (channel, amountm, all)` - Delete(s) the specified amount of Messages Sent by the Bot.
     - If `all` is set to `True` this will clear ALL messages regardless of sender.
 - `/bot utils message_timeout (time)` - Sets the Delete After time in seconds for ephemeral messages sent from Gatekeeperv2.